American Indian languages

 tipis (or teepees).
 Tipis were carefully designed to set up

 and break down quickly.
 An entire Assiniboine village could be packed up and ready to move within an hour.
-Originally tipis were only about
+Originally tipis were

-12 feet high, but after the Assiniboines acquired horses, they began building them twice that size.
+only about 12 feet high, but after the Assiniboines acquired horses, they began building them twice that size.

-Here are some tipi pictures.
+Here is a website of tipi pictures.

 Today, Native Americans only put up a tepee for fun or to connect with their heritage.